The PhD Advisory Committee

 A typical PAC meeting

-The PAC meeting will start with a short (~5 minutes) summary of the thesis by the student (no ppt presentation).
+The PAC meeting will start with a short (~5 minutes) oral summary of the thesis by the student.
 Issues to be addressed are 1) What is the scientific goal of the thesis?
 2) What is the planned road to reaching these goals?
 3) What tools/data/code is being used?
 4) What are important milestones in your thesis and how many have been reached?
 This summary is followed by a discussion with the student and the advisor, a private discussion between the student and the PAC, and then a private discussion between the supervisor and the PAC.
 After the meeting, the PAC adds their report to the student’s report which is then sent to the student, the advisor and the institute directors.
-The content of this report is confidential and will not be made available to third parties, unless all participants in the PAC meeting agree to do so.
+The content of this report is confidential and will not be shared with third parties, unless all participants in the PAC meeting agree to do so.
 The report will not include items for which confidentiality was requested by either the student or advisor.

 Meetings outside regular PAC meetings